Evan-Ivan/HTML-and-CSS-learning/README.md

 # Git-and-GitHub-learning
-This is my HTML and CSS learning.
+This is my Git and GitHub learning.
 <br>
 Author - Evan Bir Karmacharya